-The Applicant will be required to construct the new affordable units at the same time as the new market-rate units.
-Additionally, the Applicant is required to provide the City a yearly accounting of the total project units occupied and vacant, the total occupied and vacant units designated for lower income households or very low-income households, and rents charged.
+The Applicant will be required to construct the affordable units at the same time as the market-rate units.
+The right to a density bonus or any other concession, incentive, or waiver as provided in state law and the City's regulations cannot be transferred to another development.
+Additionally, the Applicant is required to provide the City a yearly accounting of the total project units occupied and vacant, the total occupied and vacant units designated for lower income households or very low income households, and rents charged.

-Staff believes the Applicant's project meets the requirements for a Supplemental Density Bonus because the project will provide three affordable housing units for very low-income households and eight affordable housing units for low-income households.
+Staff believes the Applicant's project meets the qualifications for these concessions because the project will provide three affordable housing units for very low income households.
+The Applicant will be required to enter into a contract/agreement with the City to ensure the long term affordability of the units.
 The proposed project also meets the requirements set forth in the Zoning Ordinance as an affordable housing project, and therefore Staff supports the requested concessions.

-As noted above and throughout the Agenda Report, the Planning Commission believed that the design of the project was inconsistent with the adjoining single family development to the north and as a result the Commission did not support the project.
-Since the Commission made its recommendation on February 16, 2017, several design changes were implemented into the project.
-The changes were intended to address the recommendations of the Commission relating to the project's mass and scale, particularly as viewed from the adjoining neighbor's property.
-However, there were other issues of concern identified by the Commission such as the amount of parking and overall density that were not addressed.
+As noted above and throughout the agenda report, the Planning Commission believed that the design of the project was inconsistent with the adjoining single family development to the north and as a result did not support the project.
+Some project design changes were implemented into a revised design since the Commission formulated its recommendation, which were recommended by the Commission to help address the mass and scale issue.
+However, there were other issues of concern identified by the Commission (e.g., parking and density) that were not addressed.